Louisville Nursing Home Abuse Lawyers

 Nursing homes should be a safe place where the elderly and those who cannot take care of themselves completely are cared for and nurtured as needed.
 Most nursing home workers are compassionate and spend dozens of hours every week looking after those who need to be cared for.
 Tragically, in some instances, people take advantage of the trust offered them and abuse those who are placed in their care.

 If you suspect a loved one has been the victim of nursing home abuse, you need to act immediately to protect them and ensure they are safe in the future.
 The first thing you should do is contact a Louisville law enforcement agency and the Kentucky Cabinet for Health and Family Services to report your suspicions and the evidence you have.
-You should then make sure those responsible for such horrendous offenses are held liable for their actions.
+You should then make sure those responsible for such horrendous offenses are liable for their actions.
 Call Kaufman & Stigger, PLLC today at (800) 937-8443 to talk to a local, experienced Louisville medical malpractice lawyer.
-We can discuss your case and work to make sure the rights of your loved ones are protected.
+We can discuss your case and work to make sure to protect the applicable party’s rights.

 Nursing Home Abuse

 While sensational headlines might make it seem like there are vicious fiends waiting to prey upon unsuspecting elders at every turn, in reality, most nursing home employees are caring, compassionate professionals.
 With that in mind, however, there are some people who do not belong in the nursing home field and who have either neglected those in their care due to apathy, or who actively abuse and injure their wards out of malice.
-In either situation, those who they are meant to care for need to be protected and the offenders should pay for their vile actions.
+In either situation, those who they provide care to need protection, and the offenders must pay for their vile actions.

 Common Signs of Abuse